um-acs/acs_docs/docs/pegasus/jobs/1-lsf.rst

 users and over 200,000 simultaneous job submissions.
 Jobs are submitted to **queues**, the software categories we define in the scheduler to organize work more efficiently.
-LSF distributes jobs submitted by users to our over 340 compute nodes according to queue, user priority, and available resources.
+LSF distributes jobs submitted by users to our over 70 compute nodes (and counting) according to queue, user priority, and available resources.
 You can monitor your job status, queue position, and progress using `LSF Commands <https://acs-docs.readthedocs.io/pegasus/jobs/3-commands.html#lsf-commands>`__.